Ramnikbharath/P.I.E/Graph Generation Results/testing_results.md

 You may see these results in the Graph Generation Results folder.
 These graphs are what will be output to the user:
 - Various histograms showing the distribution of data in many of the columns
 - Various bar graphs plotting the values of one column against another.
 Most of the 21 unique combinations of columns are graphed.

+**UPDATE: Any graphs pertaining to color have consistent names for colors, so these graphs are a more realistic depiction of the distribution of colors in the data file.**

 Some of the subplots look a bit wonky--it even looks like there is no data in some of them!--but I think that might have something to do with screen size and the fact that I tried to create an 6x3 subplot grid in Matplotlib.